Are you in need of healthy high protein lunch ideas for work? Whether a vegetarian or not, you’ll be sure to find delicious options, here!

-Easy Crab Cakes
+13. Easy Crab Cakes

 If you’re truly a culinary genius, then you can try making it yourself with some crab meat, red pepper, lime juice, garlic powder, and breadcrumbs.

-Tuna Stuffed Avacado
+14. Tuna Stuffed Avocado

 Now, if you want high-fat and high-protein then look no further than one of the best sources of healthy fats and healthy proteins: avocados and tuna.
-Two simple ingredients make for one of the best high-protein lunches.

-Blackened Fish Tacos
+15. Blackened Fish Tacos

 If you want a healthy midday meal to incorporate into your healthy diet that has the perfect balance of flavors for your palette, then look no further than blackened tilapia with your favorite taco toppings.

-Instant Pot Buffalo Chicken
+16. Instant Pot Buffalo Chicken

 If you want to get creative, then try adding fresh herbs, lime juice, and fresh veggies to get a little more fiber into your diet with this delicious midday meal.

-Buffalo Tuna Melt
+17. Buffalo Tuna Melt

 When you put the two together, you get almost 50 grams of protein to keep in your back pocket for days where you only have a few simple ingredients, such as bread, tuna, and buffalo sauce.

-Easy Chicken Breakfast Burrito
+18. Easy Chicken Breakfast Burrito